joshuapack/beekeeper-studio/README.md

 # Clone and build!
-git clone git@github.com:joshuapack/beekeeper-studio.git beekeeper-studio cd beekeeper-studio/ sh ./build/arm-build.sh
+git clone git@github.com:joshuapack/beekeeper-studio.git beekeeper-studio cd beekeeper-studio/ sh ./apps/studio/build/arm-build.sh

-# Get Binary in ./dist/mac-arm64 folder
+# Get Binary in ./apps/studio/dist/mac-arm64 folder named Beekeeper Studio.app
+# You can drag it into your application folder

 # You could also serve it to test the build locally
 yarn install && yarn run electron:serve